Why is Task Manager Disabled?

 - After running the batch file, you will be able to again use Task Manager.
 If Task Manager is still not available or Disable, restart your computer once.

 REG add HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\System /v DisableTaskMgr /t REG_DWORD /d /0 /f

 Create a Registry(.reg) file for enabling Task Manager

-If you are unfamiliar with manually editing the Registry, you can create a Registry file which will automatically modify the Registry Key to re-enable Task Managing.
-To create one such file:-
+If you don’t know how to edit the Registry manually, you can create a Registry file that will automatically change the Registry Key to re-enable Task Managing.
+One such file to be created:-

-- Open Notepad or any other text editor.
+- Open Notepad or any other text editor like NotePad++.

-- Copy the code given below and paste it as it is in it.
+- Copy the code given below and paste it as it is in the editor.

 Windows Registry Editor Version 5.00 [HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System] “DisableTaskMgr” =dword:00000000

-You can use AutoRun Remover Tool for Enabling Task Manager as its due to Autorun.inf virus infect the windows registry.
-To Download the Full Registered Software AUTORUN Virus Remover.
+You can use AutoRun Remover Tool for Enabling Task Manager as this issue is due to the “Autorun.inf” virus which infects the windows registry.
+Please download the Full Registered Software Autorun Virus Remover.

 The techniques mentioned in this article work on Windows 8.1, Windows 8, Windows 7, Windows XP and Windows Vista